RootpathHQ/rootpath-curriculum-webdev-evening/1-intro-to-web-technology/1-intro/README.md

 * Make sure your avatars/bios are the same on Medium, Twitter, Rootpath Slack, Github etc. Explain that you're learning to code in tour bio, and pick a decent picture.
 * Follow some good people on Twitter and medium.
 * Sign up for a StackOverflow account.
+* Add any plugins to Atom that you think might be useful (don't overdoo it!)
 * Set up a LinkedIn profile.
 * Work out how you're going to make, keep and review your notes.
 * Set up a Todo list of some sort.
 Wunderlist is a good choice, but use any method you want.